And here’s a (big) clue – there’s a limit.

 You need to hear you’re doing a good job – we all do.
 If it’s feeling like a thankless task, talk to the person or people in question and say that you’re finding it tough without some acknowledgement or appreciation for what you’re doing.
 Or, failing that, let someone else give you the credit that’s due.
 We all need incentives to motivate us – and yes, I know it can be so hard to ask for that kind of validation.
 It should be just given, but sometimes people just don’t think or assume you’re ticking along just fine.
 If you’re not feeling appreciated, resentment can start simmering and that’s corrosive.
 Don’t let it get that far.

 Do things for you.
 Sacrificing your health and sense of wellbeing isn’t going to help anyone.
 That metaphor of fitting your own oxygen mask before helping others with theirs is hackneyed for a reason!
 Sleep well, eat well, get as much fresh air as possible and drink plenty of water.
-Make time for what you love, whether that’s sport, sex or Game of Thrones.
+Make time for what you love, whether that’s sport, sex or Netflix.

 Let someone shoulder the weight with you.
 Lean on friends or, if that feels too challenging, call on the professionals – therapists, mentors, trainers, coaches, respite carers: people trained to provide the extra muscle.
 When you’re feeling stronger, you can take the weight back – or carry on enjoying the relief of a responsibility shared.